-Join Gini von Courter for an in-depth discussion in this video Creating relationships between tables, part of Learn Microsoft Power BI Desktop: The Basics.
+Join Gini von Courter for an in-depth discussion in this video Creating relationships between tables, part of Learning Microsoft Power BI Desktop.

 - [Voiceover] This is the file that we've been working with,…and if you've been working along with me,…you would have saved this at the end of the last movie,…or are simply continuing into this movie.…I named my file Relationships.…You could have named yours whatever you wished.…But this is the file that we have made all…of the adjustments to, so that we are ready…to build Relationships between the Queries…in this particular file.…Specifically, we want to define how All Countries,…Population by Country, and Population Growth Rate…are related, because we want to pull information…from this data set, so that we can create visualizations.…